6one2/StarbucksChallenge/docs/index.md

 - Distribution of offers type:
 <div style="width: 100%; overflow: hidden;">
      <div style="width:40% ; float: left; text-align: right"> <img src="./assets/offer_dist.png" width="200px"></div>
-    <div style="margin-left:45%"> Considering that you can find 4 offers in <code>bogo</code>, 4 offers in <code>discount</code> but only 2 offers in <code>informational</code>, we can conclude that all offers sub-types were equally present.</div>
+    <div style="margin-left:45%"> Considering that there are find 4 sub-offers in <code>bogo</code>, 4 sub-offers in <code>discount</code> but only 2 sub-offers in <code>informational</code>, is is clear that all offers sub-types were equally present (10% each).</div>
 </div>

-- The completion is straight forward for the `bogo` and `discount` offers, and we will use this indicator to measure success in this cases.
+- The completion is straight forward for the `bogo` and `discount` offers, and I will use this indicator to measure success in this cases.
 However, the measurement of success for the `informational` offers requires much more discussion as many metrics of success can be implemented.

 # __Offer Response__

-After filtering out customers with no demographic information (n = 2,175), the few customers that never received any offers (n = 5), and the customers that did not made any transactions (n = 333), we found that 88% of the 14,487 customers left viewed all the offers presented to them, and more than 99% of them viewed over 66% of the offers preswented to them.
+After filtering out customers with no demographic information (n = 2,175), the few customers that never received any offers (n = 5), and the customers that did not made any transactions (n = 333), I found that 88% of the 14,487 customers left viewed all the offers presented to them, 99% of them viewed over 66% of the offers preswented to them, but more importantly that all customers viewed at least 50% of tht offer presented to them.

 <div>
 <p style="text-align:center; font-family:courier; font-size:150%">
-    "88% of the participants viewed all the offers presented to them, and over 99% viewed more than 66% of the offers presented"
+    "All customers viewed at least 50% of the offers presented to them.
+88% of the customers viewed all the offers presented to them."
 </p>
 </div>

-With an average viewing rate of 97% accross all offers, we can conclude that all offers were viewed by all customers.
-We can focus our attention to the convertion from viewing to actual sales.
+With an average viewing rate of 97% accross all offers, and all customers interacting positively with the app (> 50% viewing for all), we can now focus our attention to the convertion from viewing to actual sales.

 # __Offer Convertion__

+As mentioned earlier the convertion for both the `bogo` and the `discount` offers was very clear: _offer marked as completed in the `transcript` data set_.
+For this reason and the fact that the presentation rate of these 2 offers were similar, I chose to focus on the comparison of these 2 offers only in the rest of this section.

+I considered a convertion when an offer was completed only after the offer was viewed.
+The convertion rate was 41.5% for the `bogo` offers and 46.1% for the `discount` offers.

 # __Final Thoughts:__